 With a number of high-profile rivals having previously been tipped to be considering a BlackBerry buyout – including Apple – new reports have claimed the Canadian manufacturer is being eyed-up by some of the industry’s biggest players.

 Citing unnamed insiders, Chinese rumour monger DigiTimes has suggested that the likes of Microsoft, Xiaomi and Huawei are all looking to table bids for a BlackBerry takeover.

-What’s more, on the back of its recent Motorola acquisition, Lenovo is also said to be in the running for the keyboard-loving smartphone maker.
+What’s more, on the back of its recent Motorola acquisition,

 No formal bids have yet been placed, with BlackBerry having recently announced its first quarterly profits in a number of years after serious corporate restructuring.